Resolutions of ideals of six fat points in P^2: Background

 Thus to determine $F_0$ and $F_1$ it is enough to determine the Hilbert function of $I(Z)$ and the rank of $\mu_{Z,i}$ for each $i$.
 The Hilbert function of $I(Z)$ can be obtained by applying the result of \cite{refBHProc}.
-Our main result here is that the ranks of the $\mu$ can be found by a maximal rank criterion, as we now explain.
+It follows from Theorem \ref{distpntsThm} that the ranks of the $\mu$ can be found by a maximal rank criterion, as we now explain.

 Given $Z$, let $\alpha(Z)$ be the least degree $j$ such that $h_Z(j)>0$; i.e., such that $I(Z)_j\ne0$.
 For each $t\ge \alpha(Z)$, let $\gamma(Z,t)$ be the gcd of $I(Z)_t$.
 Thus $\gamma(Z,t)$ is a homogeneous form of some degree $d_{Z,t}$.
 If $d_{Z,t}=0$, it is convenient to set $\gamma(Z,t)=1$, but if $d_{Z,t}>0$, then $\gamma(Z,t)$ defines a plane curve $C=C_{Z,t}$ of degree $d_{Z,t}$.
 Let $m'_i$ be the multiplicity $\hbox{mult}_{p_i}(C)$ of the curve at the point $p_i$.
 Thus we get a fat points subscheme $Z_t^-=m'_1p_1+\cdots+m'_np_n$.
 Let $Z_t^+=(m_1-m'_1)_+p_1+\cdots+(m_n-m'_n)_+p_n$, where for any integer $m$, $m_+=\hbox{max }(0,m)$.
 Then clearly $I(Z)_t=\gamma(Z,t)I(Z_t^+)_{t-d_{Z,t}}$.